chromeos/chromeos.dev/site/en/publish/pwa-play-billing.md

     - [purchases.subscriptions.acknowledge](https://developers.google.com/android-publisher/api-ref/rest/v3/purchases.subscriptions/acknowledge) for subscriptions.

 Learn more about how to [verify purchases on your back-end server before granting entitlements](/{{locale.code}}/publish/play-billing-backend#verify-purchases-before-granting-entitlements).

+### Purchase history

+While `listPurchases` will return information about the user’s existing purchases, the `listPurchaseHistory()` method (in v2.1 of the API) will return the most recent purchase made by the user for each item, regardless of whether the purchase is expired, canceled, or consumed.
+The `listPurchaseHistory()` method returns a list of `PurchaseDetails` containing the `itemId` and `purchaseToken` for each purchase, which you will need to use with the Google Play Developer API on your backend server to retrieve more information.

 ## Out-of-app purchases